-- Parodied in Team America: World Police, where it is noted that an upcoming terrorist event, if it completes, would be "Nine Eleven times a hundred" - as is pointed out, that's 91,100 ("basically all the worst parts of the Bible").
-Another is "Nine Eleven times a thousand" - 911,000.
-Kim Jong-Il described his ultimate plan, which involves simultaneous terrorist attacks with weapons of mass destruction across the world as "Nine Eleven times 2356," which nobody knows note .
+- In Team America: World Police, terrorist acts are measured in multiples of the September 11 World Trade Center attack.
+One upcoming terrorist event, if not stopped, would be "Nine Eleven times a hundred" ("basically all the worst parts of The Bible").
+Another is "Nine Eleven times a thousand."
+Kim Jong-Il described his ultimate plan, which involves simultaneous terrorist attacks with weapons of mass destruction across the world as "Nine Eleven times 2356."

 - Beauty has been measured in milliHelens (the amount of beauty needed to launch a single ship) in The Rebel Angels, a novel by Robertson Davies.
 This system was invented by Cambridge mathematician W.A.H.
 Rushton; the term was possibly first suggested by Isaac Asimov.
 Irregular Webcomic!, however, pointed out that you shouldn't mix metric prefixes with Troy units.